-- Smooth, moderate operation can yield up to 10% savings in fuel. - Steady speeds without stopping will usually give the best fuel economy. - Idling for long periods of time (greater than one minute) may waste fuel. - Anticipate stopping; slowing down may eliminate the need to stop. - Sudden or hard accelerations may reduce fuel economy. - Slow down gradually. - Drive at reasonable speeds (traveling at 105 km /h [65 mph] uses 15% more fuel than traveling at 88 km/h [55 mph]). - Revving the engine before turning it off may reduce fuel economy. - Use of the air conditioner or defroster may reduce fuel economy. - Use of speed control (if equipped) may improve fuel economy.
-Speed control can help maintain a constant speed and reduce speed changes.
-You may want to turn off the speed control in hilly terrain as unnecessary shifting between third and fourth gears may occur and could result in reduced fuel economy. - Warming up a vehicle on cold mornings is not required and may reduce fuel economy. - Resting your foot on the brake pedal while driving may reduce fuel economy. - Combine errands and minimize stop-and-go driving.
+- Smooth, moderate operation can yield up to 10% savings in fuel. - Steady speeds without stopping will usually give the best fuel economy. - Idling for long periods of time (greater than one minute) may waste fuel.

+- Anticipate stopping; slowing down may eliminate the need to stop. - Sudden or hard accelerations may reduce fuel economy. - Slow down gradually. - Driving at reasonable speeds (traveling at 88 km/h [55 mph] uses 15% less fuel than traveling at 105 km/h [65 mph]). - Revving the engine before turning it off may reduce fuel economy. - Using the air conditioner or defroster may reduce fuel economy. - You may want to turn off the speed control in hilly terrain if unnecessary shifting between third and fourth gear occurs.
+Unnecessary shifting of this type could result in reduced fuel economy. - Warming up a vehicle on cold mornings is not required and may reduce fuel economy. - Resting your foot on the brake pedal while driving may reduce fuel economy. - Combine errands and minimize stop-and-go driving.